Monday, 16 June 2014

 Moxon Street is a charming, tiny road with a gastropub, a flower shop, a cheese shop, a restaurant and a chocolate shop.
 The end of the road (just past the carpark behind Waitrose) lies a great playground in Paddington Street Gardens.
 The playground has served well when I am running errands with kids and need to give them a break from the pushchair/stroller.

 The Ginger Pig

 It's been such a busy (and great) spring.
-I've been working a lot with Urban Living, specifically neighbourhood searches and helping families identify which area will work best for them.
+I've been working a lot with London Family Relocation, specifically neighbourhood searches and helping families identify which area will work best for them.

 I love sharing all the practical information, but I reallllllly enjoy showing them a favourite chocolate shop, bakery or tucked away charming park as well.
 If it involves food, there are always samples too.
 Win, win.